 marks the site of what was once a vast cemetery before the bones were moved to the Catacombs.

 After years of delays, Les Halles is undergoing one of the city's most ambitious public works projects: a sweeping €500 million renovation intended to transform the plaza, and the much-maligned underground concrete mall called the Forum des Halles, into a must-go destination.
 While the project was not without opponents, even famously grumpy Parisians are finally happy about the prospect of a prettier Les Halles—especially now that the end is in sight.
-In an echo of the past, a 48-foot iron-and-glass canopy suspended over the entrance was completed in 2015, flooding light into the caverns below.
-Renovations of the underground mall and bustling train station are slated to be finally finished by 2018.
-Aboveground, there's a 10-acre park called the Jardin Nelson Mandela that's dotted with trees, decorative pools, and play areas for kids.
-On the northern end, a redesigned Place René Cassin is surrounded by tiered steps centered around L'Ecoute, Henri de Miller's giant head and hand sculpture.
+In an echo of the past, a 48-foot iron-and-glass rippling canopy has been suspended over the entrance, flooding light into the caverns below.
+Renovations of the underground mall and bustling train station, taking place in stages, are on track to be completed by 2018.
+Aboveground, a 10-acre park called the Jardin Nelson Mandela is dotted with trees, decorative pools, and play areas for kids.
+On the northern end, a redesigned Place René Cassin has tiered steps centered around L'Ecoute, Henri de Miller's giant head and hand sculpture.
 Looming behind is the magnificent church of St-Eustache, a Gothic gem.
 Film buffs with time to spare can stop by the Forum des Images, with some 7,000 films available for viewing on individual screens.
 To find it, enter the mall on the side of the church at the Porte St-Eustache.

 The streets surrounding Les Halles have boomed in recent years with boutiques, bars, and restaurants galore that have sent rents skyrocketing.
 Historic Rue Montorgueil is home to food shops and cafés.
 Running parallel, Rue Montmartre, near the church, still has a few specialty shops selling foie gras and other delicacies, though these merchants, like the butchers and bakers before them, are slowly being pushed out by trendy clothing boutiques.